 Disadvantages

-Less rigidity of the body — especially in models with a soft roof (can affect handling).
+Less body stiffness — especially in models with a soft roof (can affect handling).

-Less safety in case of rollover, although modern models have special safety arches.
+Less safety in case of rollover, although modern models have special safety bars.

-Less trunk space — the folding roof takes up a lot of space.
+Less trunk space — the folding roof takes up a lot of room.

 High maintenance costs — the roof has complex mechanisms that wear out.